Azure/terraform-azurerm-avm-ptn-alz-management/README.md

 ### <a name="input_automation_account_location"></a> [automation\_account\_location](#input\_automation\_account\_location)

 Description: The Azure region of the Azure Automation Account to deploy.
-This suppports overriding the location variable in specific cases.
+This supports overriding the location variable in specific cases.

 Type: `string`